Are you looking for an inexpensive garden shed?

 Then we used an organizational item that we once used in our garage.
 It works really well to hold your garden hoes, shovels, etc.

-Then you’d need to create a shelf bracket to place it on the wall.
+Then you’d create a shelf bracket to place it on the wall.
 You could also put nails or screws in the wall of the shed at an angle to hold your gardening tools as well.
 This is an inexpensive way to organize your tools in your garden shed.

-So that sums up how we built our $3 garden shed.
+That sums up how we built our $3 garden shed.
 I hope it helps you to build something of your own for very little money, or maybe you could recreate what we built.